-To integrate a profile picture in you web site, you simply point to a URL that contains the unique Facebook ID of the user.
-The ID can be either the numeric ID or the public name each user can be assigned to in Facebook.
-The ID can also be a name or a numeric ID of a Facebook public page.
+To integrate a profile picture in you web site, you simply point to a URL that contains the user's application-specific numeric Facebook ID.
+You can also specify the numeric ID of a public Facebook page.

 For example, if your Cloudinary cloud name is ‘demo’, the following URL will display the profile picture of Bill Clinton:

 Here’s an example that adds an image HTML tag using our Ruby on Rails library: